jkwchui/chem-jon-hk/docs/chem/resources/notes/README.md

 Portions missing usually indicate things you do in class on slates, and were then advised to transfer to your notes.

 Click on image to zoom in, right-click to save.
+(If you cannot interact with the image, try reloading.)
 All these are also present in your Google Folder under `notes`.

 <el-button type="info" icon="el-icon-download" round onclick="window.location.href='https://www.jon.hk/ChemNotesArchive2018.zip'">Zip (85 Mb)</el-button>